-The former Oakland Raiders and Dallas Cowboys running back was arrested early Monday morning at a Whataburger drive-thru in McKinney, Texas, which was about four miles from his home north of Dallas, according to The Dallas Morning News.
+The former Oakland Raiders and Dallas Cowboys running back was arrested at a Whataburger drive-thru in McKinney, Texas, which was about four miles from his home north of Dallas, according to The Dallas Morning News.
 The former No. 4 overall pick in the 2008 NFL Draft wasn't just drunk at a fast food joint, though.
 He fell asleep behind the wheel of his 2019 GMC Yukon while waiting in the drive-thru line.

-Police said that employees of the Whataburger called about a man who had fallen asleep in the drive-through just after midnight on the morning of January 21.
-TMZ Sports reported that the 31-year-old resisted police when they arrived, and his driver's side and passenger windows were broken during the incident.
+Police said that employees of the Whataburger called about a man who had fallen asleep in the drive-through just after midnight on the morning of January 21, 2019.
+TMZ Sports reported that the then-31-year-old resisted police when they arrived, and his driver's side and passenger windows were broken during the incident.

 He was released from the Collin County Jail on personal recognizance the following morning.

-McFadden was one of the most prolific running backs in college football history during his time playing for the University of Arkansas Razorbacks.
+He blossomed into one of the most prolific running backs in college football history during his time playing for the University of Arkansas Razorbacks.
 In three seasons, McFadden ran for the third-most rushing yards in SEC history (4,590) and was the Heisman Trophy runner-up in back-to-back seasons finishing behind Ohio State's Troy Smith (2006) and Florida's Tim Tebow (2007).

-The cover athlete of the NCAA Football 09 video game still holds the SEC record for most rushing yards in one game when he racked up 321 yards against South Carolina back in 2007.
+The cover athlete of the "NCAA Football 09" video game still holds the SEC record for most rushing yards in one game when he racked up 321 yards against South Carolina back in 2007.

 On January 7, 2019, it was announced that the two-time consensus All-American would be inducted into the College Football Hall of Fame.